When will my child take an exam?

 * There are differences and imbalances between dance genres and skill levels –e.g. Primary Tap is significantly more challenging than Primary Modern and in RAD Ballet there is a Pre Primary level before Primary which is equally or perhaps more challenging than Primary Modern!

-* One class a week children will take longer to develop correct technique.
+* Children attending only one dance class a week will generally take longer to develop correct technique.

 * We follow rigorous and comprehensive syllabi from the Royal Academy of Dance (RAD) and The Imperial Society of Teachers of Dance (ISTD) which have lengthy requirements and systems of training.
 As an example the RAD recommends a child taking their Primary Ballet exam should have received 40 hours of tuition.